On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Method for the Attaining of the Mass Bounds

-In general, this system might have two solutions -- one for prograde and one for retrograde rotation of the hot spot.
 Greater values of $\nu_{ \rm LF}^{ \rm obs}$ yield greater lower bounds on the angular momentum.
 In other words, the greatest observed value of the LF QPOs in the spectrum of a given object gives the most stringent constraint on its $a_{ \rm LF}^{ \rm min}$.
-The function $a_{ \rm LF}^{ \rm min}(M)$ is monotonously increasing for prograde orbits and monotonously decreasing for retrograde ones.
+The function $a_{ \rm LF}^{ \rm min}(M)$ is monotonously increasing for prograde orbits.

 In case $M$ is unknown $a_{ \rm LF}^{ \rm min}$ is also unknown.
 The minimum value of $a_{ \rm LF}^{ \rm min}$ which we denote as $a_{ \rm min}$, however, can be found if a pair of twin simultaneous HF QPOs has been observed in the X-ray power spectrum of a given BHB.
 With the observed HF QPOs one can compose the following algebraic system of equations